slycrel/JSTileMap/README.md

 Browse the properties in JSTileMap and TMXLayer for most of what you'll use frequently.
 Limited accessor methods are included for convenience.

+Tile atlases are expected to be in the same directory as the TMX file when loaded.

 The repository also contains an example project that will give you a general idea of how layers, tilesets, and objects work.